cliffano/couchtato/README.md

         }
     }};

-Note that you can also require other NodeJS modules in the config file if you need to.
+Note that you can also require other Node.js modules in the config file if you need to.

 The util variable
 -----------------